weilip1803/TetrisGenecticAlgo/README.md

 # TetrisGenecticAlgo
 This Application would run the teris game on our AI engine.
+It clears on a average 500000 lines per game.
 ## Installation
 The app was built on eclipse(https://eclipse.org/) IDE.
 It is recommended that the code is runned on the same IDE.
 ## Usage